 What happens if you do not have health fund cover?

-If you do not have Health cover then our all inclusive package price is (if you qualify for an item number than you will get some money back from medicare): $6990.
+If you do not have Health cover then our all inclusive package price is: $6990.
+If you qualify for an item number, then you may be eligible to get some money back from Medicare.

 What is included in this price?